almightynassar/almighty-rpg-manager/src/assets/md/faq.md

 ## Is there a cure for undeath (zombies, ghouls and vampires)?

 Yes, but again it will involve taking a soul back from the nether and therefore draw Baltha's attention.
+This is because when an undead is created, the original soul is seperated from the corpse and sent to the Nether.
+The corpse left behind is then reanimated with a twisted 'clone' of the original soul, retaining some memories and personality traits of the original.
+It is not known if the new soul is generated from Nether or Aether energies.

-Baltha does not care for the undead themselves, and they can be destroyed without drawing the attention of the God.
+Baltha does not particularly care for the undead themselves, and they can be destroyed without drawing the attention of the God.

 ## Are there any places where swords are illegal, magic is outlawed, or other notable hassles from the law?